MISP/misp-rfc/threat-actor-naming/raw.md

 # Recommendations

-The recommendations listed below provide a minimal set of guidelines when assigning a new name to a threat actor.
+The recommendations below specify a minimal set of guidelines to be applied when assigning a new name to a threat actor.

 ## Reusing Threat Actor Names

-Before creating a new threat actor name, you **SHOULD** consider a review of existing threat actor names from databases such as the threat actor MISP galaxy [@!MISP-G].
-Proliferation of threat actor names is a significant challenge for day-to-day analyst work.
-If your defined threat actor matches an existing threat actor, you **SHOULD** reuse an existing threat actor name.
-If there is no matching threat actor name, you **SHALL** create a new threat actor name, following the best practices defined in this document.
+Before creating a new threat actor name, you **SHOULD** review existing threat actor names in reference databases, such as the Threat Actor MISP Galaxy [@!MISP-G].
+The proliferation of threat actor names is a significant challenge in day-to-day analyst work.
+If the threat actor you have identified matches an existing entry, you **SHOULD** reuse the existing threat actor name.
+If no matching threat actor name exists, you **SHALL** create a new one, following the best practices defined in this document.

-Due to the volatile nature of threat correlation, threat actor profiles might merge or get split over time based on new information or further analysis.
-Analysts defining threat actors **SHOULD** use their best judgement to consolidate threat-actor profiles when possible and keep the prior defined name as an alias as part of the merged object as well as prior established relationships.
+Due to the volatile nature of threat correlation, threat actor profiles may be merged or split over time based on new information or further analysis.
+Analysts defining threat actors **SHOULD** use their best judgment to consolidate threat actor profiles whenever possible and retain previously defined names as aliases within the merged object, along with any previously established relationships.

 ## Threat Actor Types

-Frequently the lines between threat actors, campaigns and intrusion sets get blurred.
-This leads to a recategorisation of the expressed concept.
-This **SHOULD** not affect the naming convention, prior name of the threat in order to avoid losing correlations of historic data.
+The boundaries between threat actors, campaigns, and intrusion sets are frequently blurred, which can lead to the reclassification of the underlying concept.
+Such reclassification **SHOULD NOT** affect the existing naming convention.
+The previously assigned name **SHOULD** be retained in order to avoid losing correlations with historical data.

 ## Uniqueness

-When choosing a threat actor name, uniqueness is a critical property.
-The threat actor name **MUST** be unique and not already in use in different contexts.
-The name **SHOULD** be chosen with rarity in mind, common words are best to be avoided to facilitate easier searching for and automation of information.
-If the use of common words is still required, the threat actor name **SHOULD** be a combination multiple words to increase uniqueness.
+When choosing a threat actor name, uniqueness is a critical requirement.
+The threat actor name **MUST** be unique and not already in use in other contexts.
+The name **SHOULD** be selected with rarity in mind; common words are best avoided to facilitate searching and automated processing of information.
+If the use of common words is unavoidable, the threat actor name **SHOULD** consist of a combination of multiple words to increase uniqueness.

 ## Additional unique identifier

-Threat actor definitions **SHOULD** also contain a unique identifier expressed as a UUID.
-When creating threat actor information, a prior check for the definition of a matching threat actor **SHOULD** be done and the UUID of the matching threat actor reused when a match is infered.
-The addition of a UUID does not take away from the liberty to retain vendor threat actor naming conventions and **SHOULD** be treated as a separately expressed aspect of the threat actor.
+Threat actor definitions **SHOULD** include a unique identifier expressed as a UUID.
+When creating threat actor information, a prior check for an existing matching threat actor definition **SHOULD** be performed, and the UUID of the matching threat actor **SHOULD** be reused when a match is inferred.
+The inclusion of a UUID does not restrict the ability to retain vendor-specific threat actor naming conventions and **SHOULD** be treated as a separately expressed attribute of the threat actor.

 ## Format

-The name of the threat actor **SHOULD** ideally be composed of a single word.
-If the threat actor name is a combination of words or a word with additional identifiers such as a decimal value or a counter, the values **SHOULD** be combined into a single word, avoiding white spaces, to ease searches.
-Single words are preferred to ease keyword searches by analysts in public sources.
+The threat actor name **SHOULD** ideally consist of a single word.
+If the name is composed of multiple words or includes additional identifiers such as decimal values or counters, these elements **SHOULD** be combined into a single word without whitespace to facilitate searching.
+Single-word names are preferred to improve the efficiency of keyword searches by analysts in public sources.

 ## Encoding

-The name of the threat actor **MUST** be expressed in 7-bit ASCII.
-Assigning a localized name to a threat actor **MAY** create ambiguity due to different localized versions of the same threat actor.
+The threat actor name **MUST** be expressed using 7-bit ASCII characters.
+Assigning localized or non-ASCII names to threat actors **MAY** introduce ambiguity due to the existence of multiple localized versions of the same name.

 ## Avoid Confusing Actor Names with Malware Names

-The name of the threat actor **MUST NOT** be based on the tools, techniques, or patterns used by the threat actor.
-A notorious example in the threat intelligence community is Turla, which can refer to a threat actor but also to a malware used by this group or other groups.
+The threat actor name **MUST NOT** be derived from the tools, techniques, or patterns used by the threat actor.
+A well-known example in the threat intelligence community is *Turla*, which can refer both to a threat actor and to malware used by that group or by other groups, leading to ambiguity.

 ## Directory

-A reference registry of threat actors is **RECOMMENDED** to ensure consistency of names across different parties such as the threat actor MISP galaxy [@!MISP-G].
+A reference registry of threat actors is **RECOMMENDED** to ensure consistency of naming across different parties, such as the Threat Actor MISP Galaxy [@!MISP-G].

 # Examples